 Selling, general and administrative expenses ("SG&A") consist of salaries, bonuses, non-cash compensation, office costs, recruiting, professional fees, sales and marketing activities, training, and other miscellaneous expenses.
 Non-cash compensation includes stock compensation expenses related to restricted stock and option grants to employees and non-employee directors.
-We work to minimize selling costs by focusing on repeat business with existing customers and by accessing sales leads generated by our software business partners, most notably IBM, whose products we use to design and implement solutions for our clients.
+We work to minimize selling costs by focusing on repeat business with existing customers and by accessing sales leads generated by our software business partners, most notably International Business Machines Corporation, or IBM, whose products we use to design and implement solutions for our clients.
 These partnerships enable us to reduce our selling costs and sales cycle times and increase win rates through leveraging our partners' marketing efforts and endorsements.
-A substantial portion of our SG&A costs are relatively fixed.
-As a result, we expect SG&A costs as a percentage of revenue to decline for the full year as we continue to increase revenues in 2007.
+We expect SG&A costs as a percentage of revenue to decline for the full year as we continue to increase revenues in 2007.